 Ferment and distil

-If we allow the corn to sit, bacteria could develop, so we take it directly to R.M.
-Rose Distillery in Dillard Georgia where we work with master distiller Andy Sudderth.
+If we allow the corn to sit, bacteria could develop, so we take it directly to the Distillery where we work hand in hand with our master distiller.

 The corn is turned into a mash, which is allowed to ferment before it is distilled in a hand-made copper still.